-All Medicare Part D prescription drug plans or Medicare Part C (Advantage) plans that include prescription drug coverage must provide, at a minimum, a standard level of coverage set by Medicare.
+Stand-alone prescription drug plans (PDPs) or Medicare Advantage (Part C) plans that include prescription drug coverage (MA-PDs) must provide a minimum standard level of coverage set by Medicare.

-These plans can vary, however, when it comes to the list of prescription drugs they cover.
+However, these plans can vary in the list of prescription drugs they cover.
 This list is called a formulary, and it classifies medications into tiers.

 The brand name is the original drug.
 It’s usually made by the manufacturer who created or discovered it.
-A pharmaceutical company has invested money in the drug’s:
+A pharmaceutical company has invested money in the drug:

 • discovery